Tawny Frogmouth – Harry Charalambous

 Submission Pending

 Your survey could not be submitted at this time.
 It will be automatically submitted when a connection is available.
-(Note: this can take several hours in some cases.
+(Note: this can take several hours in some cases.)

 Can I enter my sightings without using the mouse?

-• Choose a species – Up/Down
+• Choose a species – Up/Down arrows

 • Add sighting – Return

-• Add and edit sighting details
+• Add and edit sighting details – Shift + Return

-• Move through the sighting
+• Move through the sighting details fields – Tab

 To decide on what survey type is best for you, we suggest looking at our How to Guides or participating in our free eLearning course Birdata Basics & Beyond.
+As Birdata is tool for conservation and science, we encourage users to use Standardised Surveys (2 ha, 20 min search or 500m area search) where possible.

 In Birdata you can set your survey point anywhere on the map.
 It is important to set it as close to where you are surveying for accuracy.
 If you submit another bird survey or sighting at this location again, you can simply use the same survey point.
 Make sure to create a new survey point for each different location to ensure your bird sightings are geographically accurate.